All Saints, Antigua and Barbuda

-Within the vicinity of the town is Betty's Hope, the first large-scale sugarcane plantation in Antigua.
+Within the vicinity of the settlement is Betty's Hope, the first large-scale sugarcane plantation in Antigua, located in Diamonds.
 Betty's Hope was built in 1674 by Sir Christopher Codrington, the namesake of Codrington, and was named for his daughter, Elizabeth Codrington.
 The only remaining structures are two stone sugar mills and the remains of the stillhouse, though its important role in Antigua's history has inspired its government to turn it into an open-air museum.

 The area around All Saints is known for its traditional pottery.
 Potter's Village, a nearby settlement, is named after it.